Moonchild6279/Tails-AI/README.md

 # Tails AI for Orbitnaut Framework
 A addon for the Sonic Gamemaker Engine "Orbinaut Framework" developed by Triangly and MicG.

+Not yet finished. this is only for demonstration purposes

 ![](Images/Showcase1.gif)

 # Overview